nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### The Resident Class
 The Resident class consists of 5 fields, each of which contain their own methods to verify their respective input.
 This allows for a low degree of coupling, and individual fields can change their input verification rules without affecting the other classes.
-Similarly, the Room class can expand to contain more fields without affecting existing fields too.
+Similarly, the Resident class can expand to contain more fields without affecting existing fields too.

 Examples of verification functions in each of the fields include `Resident#isValidName()` etc.